Tsvetan Teophanov

 Tsvetan Theophanov (Цветан Теофанов; July 12, 1952), is a Bulgarian orientalist, author and university professor who is noted for his research and translations of Islamic religious books and Classical Arabic literature.

 Theophanov created the first academic translation of the Quran into Bulgarian.

 Biography

 Education

-In July 1978, Theophanov received his degree in Bachelor of Arts in Arabic Philology from the University of Baghdad, Iraq.
-He specialized at the University of Cairo, Egypt (1984), and completed his PhD in 1987 at the Moscow Oriental Institute, Soviet Academy of Sciences.
+In July 1978, Theophanov received his degree in Bachelor and Master of Arts in Arabic Philology from the University of Baghdad, Iraq.
+He specialized at the University of Cairo, Egypt (1984), and completed his PhD in 1987 at the Moscow Oriental Institute, Russian Academy of Sciences.

 Theophanov's first doctoral dissertation was on the subject Abu-l-'Atahiya and the Evolution of Islamic Religious and Philosophical Poetry - a study of the Arabic Islamic didactic, meditative and mystic traditions, and the process of their development on the basis of Abu l’-Atahiya's poetry (748–825).

 Theophanov's second doctoral thesis was titled Classical Arab Poetry as a Dichotomous Model - a detailed analysis of the major opposite concepts in the Arabic poetry and Weltanschauung, and to some extent in Islamic thought (society–personality, desert–town, body–spirit), and a summary of the interfusion between them.